webqit/oohtml/README.md

 Object-Oriented HTML (OOHTML) is a set of features that extend standard HTML and the DOM to enable authoring modular, reusable and reactive markup - with a "buildless" and intuitive workflow as design goal!
 This project revisits the HTML problem space to solve for an object-oriented approach to HTML!

 Building Single Page Applications?
 OOHTML is a special love letter!
 Writing Web Components?
-Now you can do that with zero tooling!
+Now you can do so with zero tooling!
 Love vanilla HTML but can't go far with that?
-Now you can!
+Well, now you can!

 <details><summary>Versions</summary>